kjspies/worldsfaircomics/pages/about.md

 ## About the Collection

-This site is generated using [CollectionBuilder-GH](https://collectionbuilding.github.io/gh/), a project to create a free and simple digital collection using [GitHub Pages](https://pages.github.com/) from:
+This site is generated using Collection Builder by using a:

-- a CSV of collection metadata
+- a CSV of collection metadata with fields to further indentify and explore each example.
-- a folder of JPG images or PDF documents
+- a folder of JPG images of the covers and single page examples of various comic books, comic strips, magazine cartoon, and editorial cartoons.

-The template repository features four objects from the University of Idaho Library's [Digital Collections](https://www.lib.uidaho.edu/digital).

-For full details of creating your own collection site, visit [CollectionBuilder Documentation](https://collectionbuilder.github.io/cb-docs/)!

 <!-- IMPORTANT!!!
 DELETE this comment and the include below when you are finished editing this page for your collection.
 The include below introduces about page features.
 They will show up on your collection's about page until you delete it.  -->

 ## What's A World’s Fair Anyways??